yaya2devops/aws-cloud-project-bootcamp/journal/week7.md

 ### Force Service Deploy with bash scripts

-- create backend-flask/bin/ecs/force-deploy-backend-flask and bin/ecs/force-deploy-frontend-react-js.
+- create `backend-flask/bin/ecs/force-deploy-backend-flask` and `bin/ecs/force-deploy-frontend-react-js`.
-- In backend-flask/bin/ecs/force-deploy-backend-flask, set the CLUSTER_NAME variable to the name of your ECS cluster, the SERVICE_NAME variable to the name of the backend-flask service, and the TASK_DEFINTION_FAMILY variable to the task definition family of your backend-flask service.
+- In `backend-flask/bin/ecs/force-deploy-backend-flask`, set the **CLUSTER_NAME** variable to the name of your ECS cluster, the **SERVICE_NAME** variable to the name of the backend-flask service, and the **TASK_DEFINTION_FAMILY** variable to the task definition family of your backend-flask service.
-- In bin/ecs/force-deploy-frontend-react-js, set the CLUSTER_NAME variable to the name of your ECS cluster, the SERVICE_NAME variable to the name of the frontend-react-js service, and the TASK_DEFINTION_FAMILY variable to the task definition family of your frontend-react-js service.
+- In `bin/ecs/force-deploy-frontend-react-js`, set the **CLUSTER_NAME** variable to the name of your ECS cluster, the **SERVICE_NAME** variable to the name of the `frontend-react-js service`, and the **TASK_DEFINTION_FAMILY** variable to the task definition family of your frontend-react-js service.
 - Run the scripts to update your services with the new changes.
 The scripts use the AWS CLI to obtain the latest task definition ARN and force a new deployment of the service with that task definition.

 Use this method only when necessary and during off-peak hours to minimize the impact on your users.